wanelo/gossip_girl/README.md

 ---------

 Cause she quite agreeably listens to everything you say.
-But then turns around and prattles to anyone who'll listen.
+But then turns around and blabs to anyone who'll listen.

 Has nothing to do with the TV show, I swear.
 No, really.